 To the best of the authors' knowledge, limitation funds have not been established in Mozambique.
-The authors believe that courts will most likely insist on a cash deposit or local bank letter of guarantee.
+The authors believe that courts would most likely insist on a cash deposit or local bank letter of guarantee.

-3. CARGO CLAIMS
+3. Cargo Claims

 3.1 Bills of Lading